 With Terreno’s position at the heart of Chianti Classico, just north of Greve in Chianti, to keep making the Chianti Classico wines that had earned the region its name, seemed only natural.
 And so,

-in 1988, with a joining of Italian winemaking knowledge dating back thousands of years, and Swedish innovation, we took over the production.
+in 1988, joining Italian winemaking tradition dating back thousands of years and Swedish innovative thinking, we took over the production.

 There is a myriad of factors that affect the character and quality of a wine.
-The most important being the location and conditions under which the grapes grow and mature, the manner in which they are harvested, pressed, aged and finally blended.
-We believe, however, that the ambition of the people behind the wines play an equal part.
+The most important being the location and conditions in which the grapes grow and mature, the manner in which they are harvested, pressed, aged and finally blended.
+We believe, however, that our ambition plays an equally important part.
 We are dedicated to producing organic wines of the highest quality.

 The Terreno estate lies in the heart of the Chianti Classico wine district, by the village of Greve in Chi- anti, just 25 km south of Firenze.
 In 1988 the Ruhne family from Sweden acquired the estate and have since then committed themselves to improving the quality of Terreno’s products.
 Terreno, set amongst the rolling hills of Tuscany, covers an area of 150 hectares of vineyards, olive groves and oak and chestnut forest.
 Archaeological research on the site has unveiled evidence that viticulture and olive farming were practiced here as long ago as 46 ad.
 Our annual production is about 100,000 bottles, a quantity that we intend to keep in order to maintain and improve the quality of our wines.